 This is one reason to check out where your salary stands on Salary.com

 Aside from proper salaries, companies need to have a standard orientation program that is effective.
 This program needs to help employees assimilate into a company culture that is operating day to day.
 This provides a matrix for administering proper training to match job performance expectations.
 Some companies have no such programs.
 Unfortunately, these companies say that they do have these programs, but do not always use them.

 Sometimes, "Here, do this" is all the training some employees receive.

-In some organizations, there are no annual work reviews performed and employees receive little feedback.
-Further, a cost-of-living raise may not even be given.
-I know one company wherein after an employee reaches 60 years of age, he or she is given a REDUCTION in salary of 5% per year.
-Gasoline prices already increase their costs by 4% per year and the cost of living increase is only about 3.5%, so they lose about 12.5% of their salary yearly if they receive no cost-of-living increases and received an actual reduction based on "productivity", which is a proxy for "age," which is likely discriminatory and illegal.
-With the retirement age inching up to 75, these people will starve to death.
+There may be no work reviews performed and employees receive little feedback.
+Further, a cost-of-living raise may not even be given -- I know one company wherein after an employee reaches 60 years old, he or she is given a REDUCTION in salary of 5% per year until US Minimum Wage is reached.
+With the Social Security Retirement age inching up to 75 (put into place by the Reagan Administration) these people will suffer.